verlok/responsive-images-automator/README.md

 ### POLISH VW

-In the Product Details Page data, it's important to group together similar values of the `imgVW` column.
+In the Uncapped Images Page data, it's important to group together similar values of the `imgVW` column.
 So if you have values like `39`, `40`, `41`, `43`, `44` you can probably set them all to `44`.
 This will allow the tag-generation script to generate ligher HTML code for the same results.

 ### MULTIPLE PAGES REFINEMENT